Safety in parks

 Walker Pack List: This packing list is comprehensive and is written for all multi-day walks.

-The Overland Track is part of the Tasmanian Wilderness World Heritage area and is currenlty free or many pests, weeds and disease.
+The Overland Track is part of the Tasmanian Wilderness World Heritage area and is currently free of many pests, weeds and disease.
 Before you pack, check, clean, disinfect or dry all clothing and equipment.
-For more information, please see our Biosecurity page.
+For more information, please see our

 Leave No Trace